-TIP: If you select the incorrect Document Size Preset you can change it by selecting a different one.
-If you do not wish to use a Document Size Preset after you have selected one you can press the Reset button in the Document Size pane or the Cancel button in the Crop Tool Options Bar.
+TIP: If you select the wrong document size preset you can change it by selecting a different one.
+If you do not wish to use a document size preset after you have selected one you can press the Reset button in the Document Size pane or the Cancel button in the Crop tool options bar.

-TIP: The lock crop option locks the proportions and document size settings for the given crop.
-This is enabled by default when you use a Document Size Preset.
+Also, the Lock Crop option locks the proportions and document size settings for the given crop.
+This is on by default when you use a document size preset.